bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 Aviv Milner: 01:13:20

-Is it feasible to calculate the subset sum of a large coin join efficiently?
+Is it feasible to calculate the subset sum of a large CoinJoin efficiently?
 Can we do that?

-Adam Gibson: 01:13:31
+Adam Fiscor: 01:13:31

 Not at all.
 It's five inputs, five outputs that could be done.